reverentgeek/blog/src/site/pages/presentations.md

 <a name="electron"></a>

-## Cross-Platform Desktop Apps with Electron
+## The Illustrated Guide to Electron

-Would you like to leverage your HTML, CSS, and JavaScript skills to build cross-platform desktop applications?
-Electron is an open-source application shell created by GitHub, designed to make building great desktop applications easy.
-You may have already experienced Electron apps like Slack or Visual Studio Code.
-In this talk, you will learn its features, how to get started, and tips from my experience building Electron applications.
+In the current web and mobile-first applications world, there’s still a solid case for building desktop applications.
+You may already be using popular Electron apps such as Visual Studio Code, Slack, Figma, and Postman!
+With Electron, you can create cross-platform desktop applications quickly and easily using your existing knowledge of HTML, CSS, JavaScript, and Node.js.

+Get ready for a fun and engaging introduction to Electron, where you'll discover its strengths, learn how to get started, and gain valuable insights from my experience building Electron apps.
+Elevate your developer skills and create amazing desktop applications with Electron!

 [Video](https://www.youtube.com/watch?v=UmYv_-vUOLU) | [Slides](https://speakerdeck.com/reverentgeek/cross-platform-desktop-apps-with-electron-ndc-sydney-2018)